isomerpages/moe-greenridgepri/_departments/Student Well Being/Student Leadership.md

 <b><u>Prefects’ Investiture</u></b>

-The Prefects Investiture was held on 21st and 22nd February 2017.
+<p style="text-align: justify;">The Prefects Investiture was held on 21st and 22nd February 2017.
 The Prefectorial Board is currently made up of 14 Primary 3 prefects, 20 Primary 4 prefects, 33 Primary 5 prefects and 26 Primary 6 prefects.
 The prefects were formally introduced to the school during the investiture.
-The key appointment holders are
+The key appointment holders are</p>

 Head Perfect: Lim Xiao Tian (6 Re)